getsentry/sentry-docs/src/collections/_documentation/platforms/php/index.md

 check is done using the `instanceof` operator against each item of the array and if at least one of them passes the event will be discarded.

+Note that this behavior applies to the `captureException` function/method, which is also used in the automatic capture of errors; it's not applied to the `captureEvent` function/method instead, that could be used as a manual override.

 ##### prefixes

 This option sets the list of prefixes which should be stripped from the filenames